alfredolopez80/Demo-pallet/README.md

 Follow the steps below to get started with the Node Template, or get it up and running right from your browser in just a few clicks using [Playground](https://playground.substrate.dev/) :hammer_and_wrench:

-### Using Nix

-Install [nix](https://nixos.org/) and optionally [direnv](https://github.com/direnv/direnv) and [lorri](https://github.com/target/lorri) for a fully plug and play experience for setting up the development environment.
-To get all the correct dependencies activate direnv `direnv allow` and lorri `lorri shell`.

 ### Rust Setup